-The Board continually strives to maintain experienced and knowledgeable professional staff, that address both the technical and administrative functions and needs of the Board.
-The expertise maintained by the Board is extremely specialized making it very difficult to recruit staff with the necessary knowledge and skills already in place.
-By necessity, the Board employs on-the-job training to bring new staff up to a proficient level of expertise.
+The Board continually strives to maintain experienced and knowledgeable professional staff that address both the technical and administrative functions and needs of the Board.
+The expertise maintained by the Board is extremely specialized making it very difficult to

-Because of the small size of the agency, each employee's duties and responsibilities are important and therefore having a vacancy poses a risk that certain key or core functions would not be completed unless the vacant position's duties were reassigned to another staff member.

-Based upon that risk, it is necessary to ensure that there is a high degree of cross-training in the performance of critical tasks and functions, sharing of historical and specialized subject-matter knowledge, and that each employee possesses broad familiarity with the Board's core functions, technical and administrative programs, as well as the Board's overall mission statement and goals and objectives.
+Because of the small size of the agency, each employee's duties and responsibilities are important and therefore having a vacancy poses a risk that certain key or core functions will not be completed unless the vacant position's duties are reassigned to another staff member.
+Based upon that risk, it is necessary to ensure that there is a high degree of cross-training, sharing of historical and subject-matter knowledge, and familiarity with the Board's technical and administrative programs, and mission goals and objectives.